containers/ai-lab-recipes/recipes/audio/audio_to_text/README.md

 The complete instructions for building and deploying the Model Service can be found in the [whispercpp model-service document](../../../model_servers/whispercpp/README.md).

-The Model Service can be built from make commands from the [whispercpp model-service document](../../../model_servers/whispercpp/README.md).

 ```bash
 # from path model_servers/whispercpp from repo containers/ai-lab-recipes
 make build